-The beauty industry is full of claims and clever marketing, making it more important now than ever to learn the art of reading labels.
+The beauty industry is full of claims and clever marketing, making it more important now than ever to learn how to read skincare ingredients labels.
 Ingredient lists can be overwhelming to decipher, but you don’t need a scientific background to figure it out.
 Use our tips below to help you make an educated purchase next time you shop for makeup or skincare.

 ORDER OF INGREDIENTS

-Ingredients are generally listed by their INCI name (International Nomenclature of Cosmetic Ingredients) followed by their common name in brackets.
+Ingredients in a skincare label are generally listed by their INCI name (International Nomenclature of Cosmetic Ingredients) followed by their common name in brackets.
 Ingredients are listed in descending order from greatest amount to least amount.
 The exception to this is ingredients amounting to a concentration of less than 1%, which can be listed in any order.

 Potential allergens present from natural oils and fragrances are listed at the end of an INCI list and are usually marked with an asterisk or listed in italic font.